thevisgroup/CGVC-Website/CGVC2020/committee.md

 - Bring in sponsors
 - Find a keynote speaker

-#### Program Chair
+#### Programme Chair

-- Put together the Program Committee
+- Put together the Programme Committee
 - Write Call for Papers
 - Set up reviewing site [easychair](http://www.easychair.org/)
 - Assign reviewers (at least 3 per paper)
 - Determine the accepted papers based on reviews (no more than 12 papers)
 - Notify authors of acceptance/rejection
-- Determine program schedule
+- Determine programme schedule
-- Chair the program onsite, including keeping to a schedule (have time remaining signs)
+- Chair the programme onsite, including keeping to a schedule (have time remaining signs)

 #### Publication Chair